LuisEGR/kubernetes-local-cluster-vagrant/README.md

 Please refer to the individual scripts and configuration files for more details on the specific steps and configurations applied during the provisioning process.

 ## Contributing

 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the project's GitHub repository.

+Here is a summary of the key tasks and improvements to consider for the CoreOS-based solution:

+## To-Do

+Here's a concise to-do list with one checkbox per line using markdown:

+- [ ] Create base image from CoreOS
+- [ ] Fix persistent storage
+- [ ] Enable IPv6 support
+- [ ] Make operations idempotent
+- [ ] Set up automated builds and testing
+- [ ] Implement security hardening
+- [ ] Create documentation
+- [ ] Add monitoring and logging

 ## License